-If you’re in a financially difficult position, knowing what to do can be challenging.
+Knowing what to do can be challenging if you’re in a financially difficult position.
 But you aren’t alone.
 There are plenty of places you can turn to borrow money.
 The following ideas should help you find your feet.

-There are several benefits and welfare systems operating in our country, such as unemployment benefits or food stamps.
+Several benefits and welfare systems are operating in our countries, such as unemployment benefits and food stamps.
 Veterans may also be entitled to benefits, depending on their situation.
 How do you get these benefits?
 The best way to do so is to apply online.
 Veterans can check out the VA claims and appeals process, while those looking for unemployment benefits should check out usa.gov.
-While you may never have foreseen accepting financial aid from the government, schemes are put in place for a reason and there’s nothing to be ashamed of.
+While you may never have foreseen accepting financial aid from the government, schemes are put in place for a reason, and there’s nothing to be ashamed of.

-Banks offer loans for a number of different reasons; most commonly for mortgages, business ventures and unforeseen emergencies like medical bills or house repairs.
+Banks offer loans for several different reasons, most commonly for mortgages, business ventures, and unforeseen emergencies like medical bills or house repairs.
 However, personal loans can be used for anything you need.
 All you need to do is get your loan approved by your bank.
-While this sounds straightforward, banks have a list of criteria in place to ensure that loans are paid back.
-You will have your credit score and history checked, alongside several other different factors.
+While this sounds straightforward, banks have a list of criteria to ensure that loans are paid back.
+You will have your credit score and history checked, alongside several other factors.
 Speak to your bank for more information.

 Ask a friend

-Asking a friend or family member to help you financially can be tough.
+According to Men’s Health, asking a friend or family member to help you financially can be tough.
 Often, we don’t want to admit that we need help.
-However, many people find that loans from those close to them are better than those from establishments.
+However, many find that loans from those close to them are better than those from establishments.
 Why?
 For one thing, your friend probably won’t charge interest.
-That means that paying it back will be quicker and more straight forward.
+That means that paying it back will be quicker and more straightforward.
 Those who love us are also emotionally invested.
-They care more than a bank and offer guidance and sympathy, making the situation more comfortable.
-Just make sure that you have a repayment plan in place and that you don’t miss paying back your friend.
+They are more than a bank and offer guidance and sympathy, making the situation more comfortable.
+Make sure you have a repayment plan in place, and don’t miss paying back your friend.
 You don’t want to put a strain on your relationship.